-Amendments to the City's Zoning Ordinance are required to address the definition of family and allow for group homes in residential zones.
-Additionally, while the City's policies have allowed for reasonable accommodation, it is recommended that the City adopt formal reasonable accommodation procedures in the Zoning Ordinance.
+Amendments to the City's Zoning Ordinance are required to address the definition of family, residential care facilities, and reasonable accommodation procedures.

-The Housing Element includes an action to amend the Zoning Ordinance to address the definition of family, group homes, and reasonable accommodation procedures (Program 18 - Reasonable Accommodations and Universal Design).
+The Housing Element includes an action to amend the Zoning Ordinance to address the definition of family, residential care facilities, and reasonable accommodation procedures.